stargate-bukkit/Stargate-Bukkit/README.md

 material for `portal-open` can be any block the player can partially enter, even things like `GLOW_LICHEN`.
 `NETHER_PORTAL`, `END_GATEWAY` and `END_PORTAL` all work.

+The `usecost`, `createcost` and `destroycost` keys can be used to set an economy price for gates of this type, different from the cost defined in the config.
+With economy enabled, all gates without these values set will use the values from the config.
+If you want to have different costs for different portals, you must create different gate types and set different costs for each one.
+The `toowner` key can be used to set whether funds withdrawn for using portals with this gate type should go to the portal's owner.

 The key `button` is used to define the type of button that is generated for this gate.
 It can be a button (of any type), a type of wall coral (dead or alive), a type of shulker box or a chest.

 `X` and `-` are used to define block types for the layout (Any single-character can be used, such as `#`).
 In the gate format, you can see we use `X` to show where obsidian must be, `-` where the controls (Button/sign) are.
 You will also notice a `*` in the gate layout, this is the "exit point" of the gate, the block at which the player will